-The District has previously issued \$19,385,000 of unlimited tax bonds, for the purpose of acquiring or constructing water, sanitary sewer, and drainage facilities or road facilities, \$18,090,000 of which remains outstanding as of the
+The District has previously issued \$21,465,000 of unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer, and drainage facilities or road facilities, \$19,665,000 of which remains outstanding as of the date of this Official Statement (the "Outstanding Bonds").
+The District has never defaulted on the timely payment of the principal or interest on its previously issued bonds.

-Payment Record.....
+Use of Proceeds .....